mixedinitiatives/mixedinitiatives.github.io/_posts/2021-2-5-software-instruments-performance.md

 author: Jasmine Otto
 ---

-This week is about design space, and its navigation via generative instruments.
+This week is about design space, and its navigation via [software instruments]({% post_url 2021-1-26-software-instruments-def %}).
 This is the second background section of the series.
 Next week, we will have the first background section on research debt, which wasn't meant to be self-demonstrating in its indefinite deferral.

 ### Pens and turtles